dell/csm-docs/content/docs/deployment/rpm/modules/installation/authorization/authorization.md

 ---

 {{% pageinfo color="primary" %}}
-The CSM Authorization RPM will be deprecated in a future release.
+The CSM Authorization RPM is no longer actively maintained or supported.
+It will be deprecated in a future release.
 It is highly recommended that you use CSM Authorization Helm deployment or CSM Operator going forward.
 {{% /pageinfo %}}

 This section outlines the deployment steps for Container Storage Modules (CSM) for Authorization.
 The deployment of CSM for Authorization is handled in 2 parts: